hoshisabi/P4ND0-bot/TASKS.md

 - [ ] This message on startup should probably print better info, not just the numeric info.
 (Channel name at least, perhaps also a date time stamp?)
     >  Successfully fetched watched message 1396746335851515996 in channel 1016232161264807987.
     > Successfully fetched watched message 1396746546216828991 in channel 688166777347506272.
+- [ ] We could watch other warhorn sites with this if we pass in the slug, perhaps $watch (slug) could be used.
+Should also be able to derive the slug from the URL, if the user passes in the URL